Required CE Module

 Your continuing education requirements are affected by a law that took effect on July 1, 2011.
 As part of the continuing education that is due each license year, you must complete a module training course.
 (This is part of the 15 hours that are due each year, not in addition to it.)
 The course will be either 3.75 hours or 7.5 hours long and cover topics in real estate that are significant and are of current interest in the real estate market and profession.
 Brokers will also have the additional requirement to complete a module specifically designed to address issues relevant to brokers.
 Please note that commercial-only salespersons and brokers are exempt from these new module requirements.
 The Department of Commerce must publicize an outline of the topics covered by the module and the number of credit hours by April 1 each year.

-Here is information concerning the required 2019-2020 continuing education module training course.
+Here is information concerning the required 2020-2021 continuing education module training course.
 There is one 3.75-hour module course that both salespersons and brokers must complete.
-Completion of this course will also satisfy the 1-Hour of Fair Housing and the 1-Hour of Agency Law training as required in §82.61.(c):(1) (2).
 Completion of this course will also satisfy the 1-Hour Broker Module Requirement.
-In other words, there will be no separate broker module course for 2019-2020.
+In other words, there will be no separate broker module course for 2020-2021.

 *Please note that commercial-only salespersons and brokers are exempt from these module requirements and must apply for the commercial-only waiver when the broker submits verification of this between April 1st and June 30th each year on Pulse Portal.

-The topic for this module course is: Agency, Fair Housing & Energy Efficiency
+The topic for this module course is: Minnesota Disclosure Laws

 - This course is part of the 15 hours of continuing education that are due each year, not in addition to them.